 To end this list, for now, I’ll add a reason to meditate that came from a dream, a dream that was so illogical I woke up.
 It’s funny where we draw the line.
 I mean, we all have dreams that make no sense yet we keep going along with it and buying into it.
 But then there’s a dream event that for whatever reason we say, “Hey, wait a minute!
 That makes no sense.”
 So we wake up.

 Waking up is what we also do through the regular practice of meditation.
 We see the nature of life the way we see the nature of dreams.
 We can engage, enjoy, learn, and co-create a kinder more beneficial world for all beings, all while holding it lightly, more lucidly.
 We perceive and accept the nature of impermanence and interconnectivity of all matter, and we see how we create suffering for ourselves and others when we lose that awareness and rail against it.

 So why do you meditate?
 To enjoy your old age?
 To cultivate kindness out of sorrow?
 To come up for air?
 To find balance, peace, and creativity?
 To wake up?
 To find the joy of being fully present in this moment, just as it is?
 Maybe all of the above, or something else.
 I welcome any comments or questions.

 If you don’t meditate, or not as regularly as you’d like, I hope this inspires you.
+Check out the Meditations Basics page on this website.
 And please share this post with others to inspire them.
 What a gift!